kimtonyhyun/aux_analysis/docs/preprocessing.md

 <Some Matlab warnings about temporary variables>
 50 out of 32100 frames registered, iteration 1 out of 2
 ...
+32100 out of 32100 frames registered, iteration 2 out of 2
+run_normcorre: Finished in 203.7 minutes!
 ```
 Depending on the specs of your analysis machine, the motion correction of a ~32000 frame movie will take a few hours.